bjansen/gyokuro/doc/0.2/index.md

 ## Application

-Once routes are defined, you can start an application, which will run an embedded HTTP server provided by `ceylon.net`.
+Once routes are defined, you can start an application, which will run an embedded HTTP server provided by `ceylon.http.server`.
 By default, the server will listen on `0.0.0.0:8080`, but you can use other settings:

     Application {